swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 ## Conclusion

 We've examine an extremely small amount of code.
-The core is not polluted by concrete impelmentation concerns aiding readability of the essence of the autocompleter.
+The core is not polluted by concrete implementation concerns improving readability.
 DOM and browser specific quirks are quarantined into the parts of the code where they make sense.
 There are no monolithic objects, no contorted class hierarchies, no elaborate mixins, just some functions, some data, and some processes.

 Even if you don't use ClojureScript hopefully you've noticed some patterns here that you can use to make your own code more robust,